-- (a) the Minister of State appointed for the region, who shall be chairman; - (b) the two most senior members of the Police Service in the region; - (c) a representative of each district in the region appointed by the District Assembly in the district; - (d) a lawyer practising in the region nominated by the Ghana Bar Association; - (e) a representative of the Attorney-General; and - a representative of the Regional House of Chiefs. (f)

-(2) A Regional Police Committee shall advise the Police Council on any matter relating to the administration of the Police Service in the region.
+- 204. (1) There shall be established for each region a Regional Regional Police Committee which shall consist of -- - (a) the Minister of State appointed for the region, who shall be chairman: - (b) the two most senior members of the Police Service in the region; - (c) a representative of each district in the region appointed by the District Assembly in the district; - (d) a lawyer practising in the region nominated by the Ghana Bar Association: - (e) a representative of the Attorney-General; and - (f) a representative of the Regional House of Chiefs. - (2) A Regional Police Committee shall advise the Police Council on any matter relating to the administration of the Police Service in the region.